GET TAX RELIEF NOW!

 Who This Checklist Is For

-This checklist applies to you if
+This checklist applies to you if:

-This checklist does not apply if
+This checklist does not apply if:

 Critical Success Factors

 Your audit outcome depends primarily on whether you can produce adequate records created at or near the time expenses occurred.
 The IRS requires documentation showing the amount, date, place, and business purpose of each expense.
 Without contemporaneous records, even legitimate expenses become difficult to defend.
-The IRS focuses first on whether you maintained itemized records for each meal and trip segment.
+The IRS first focuses on whether you maintained itemized records for each meal and each trip segment.

 Step-by-Step Checklist

-1. Step 1: Gather Your Tax Return and Supporting Schedules
+Step 1: Gather Your Tax Return and Supporting Schedules

 Locate your original filed tax return for the year under audit, including Schedule C, Schedule F, or other business schedules showing meals and travel deductions.
 Write down the exact dollar amounts claimed and which tax year is being examined.

-2. Step 2: Collect All Financial Records
+Step 2: Collect All Financial Records

 Retrieve every receipt, credit card statement, and bank record covering the audit period showing transactions for travel, meals, hotels, airfare, and ground transportation.
-Print statements showing all relevant transactions—do not rely on memory or attempt to reconstruct records from recollection alone.
+Print statements showing all relevant transactions; do not rely on memory or attempt to reconstruct records from recollection alone.

-3. Step 3: Create a Meal Expense Log
+Step 3: Create a Meal Expense Log

 Create a spreadsheet that lists each meal expense by date, location, amount, vendor name, attendees, and business purpose.
 Include a column identifying which receipt or document supports each entry to facilitate examiner review and demonstrate your recordkeeping diligence.

-4. Step 4: Document Each Business Trip
+Step 4: Document Each Business Trip

 Create a separate spreadsheet for travel, listing the start date, end date, destinations, business purpose, and associated expenses for each trip.
 Verify that meal claims fall within documented travel dates, as examiners cross-check meal dates against hotel records and flight itineraries.

-5. Step 5: Match Deductions to Documentation
+Step 5: Match Deductions to Documentation

 Compare every dollar amount on your tax return to a specific receipt or bank statement entry.
+Flag any claimed deduction that lacks supporting documentation, allowing you to address any gaps proactively rather than having examiners discover them during review.

-6. Step 6: Verify Dates and Locations
+Step 6: Verify Dates and Locations

 Cross-check receipt dates and locations against your calendar, emails, hotel confirmations, or appointment records to confirm you were actually present for business purposes.
 Meal claims for dates when you were elsewhere create serious credibility problems with examiners.

-7. Step 7: Review Business Purpose Documentation
+Step 7: Review Business Purpose Documentation

-8. Step 8: Identify Cash Expenses Without Receipts
+Step 8: Identify Cash Expenses Without Receipts

-9. Step 9: Check for Duplicate Claims
+Step 9: Check for Duplicate Claims

 Review your return against client reimbursements, employer reimbursements, or insurance recoveries to ensure you didn’t deduct expenses that were reimbursed.
 Duplicate deductions severely damage credibility and may trigger accuracy-related penalties beyond the basic deficiency.

-10. Step 10: Confirm Business vs. Personal Travel Classification
+Step 10: Confirm Business vs. Personal Travel Classification

 Verify each trip was primarily business-related rather than personal travel with incidental business activity.
 Document the number of business days versus personal days, as mainly personal trips result in complete disallowance of travel costs, even if some business occurred.

-11. Step 11: Calculate Expense Ratio to Income
+Step 11: Calculate Expense Ratio to Income

-12. Step 12: Organize Faded or Damaged Receipts
+Step 12: Organize Faded or Damaged Receipts

 Make clear photocopies of any receipts that have faded, are difficult to read, or show signs of deterioration.
 Annotate copies with the merchant name, date, amount, and business purpose to help examiners review marginal documentation without rejecting it outright.

-13. Step 13: List Missing Documentation
+Step 13: List Missing Documentation

-Common Mistakes That Damage Your Case contemporaneous notation of who attended and why each meal was business-related.
+Common Mistakes That Damage Your Case

 Consequences of Ignoring IRS Notices

 If you fail to respond to IRS audit examination requests, the examiner will proceed without your input and typically disallow questioned meal expenses and travel expense report items partially or entirely.
-You will receive an examination report (commonly referred to as a 30-day letter)
+You will receive an examination report (commonly referred to as a 30-day letter) proposing adjustments, increased tax, and interest.

+Ignoring this notice leads to a Notice of Deficiency (90-day letter), which is your final opportunity to dispute findings before the Internal Revenue Service assesses and collects the amounts.
 After assessment, your only recourse is to pay the liability and file a refund claim on Form 1040, which is substantially slower and more costly than responding during the open audit process.

 How to Improve Your Outcome

-Delays suggest indifference or avoidance, and provide examiners with a reason to assume disorganization or concealment during the audit trail review.
-Organize available documentation clearly using spreadsheets or expense management software, which should display dates, amounts, and supporting evidence, while candidly acknowledging any gaps rather than pretending that records are complete.
+Respond promptly to every IRS documentation request, even if your records are incomplete.
+Delays suggest indifference or avoidance and provide examiners with a reason to assume disorganization or concealment during the audit trail review.
+Organize the available documentation clearly using spreadsheets or expense management software, which should display dates, amounts, and supporting evidence, while candidly acknowledging any gaps rather than pretending that records are complete.

 Provide written context explaining your trade or business model, industry norms, and why your expense levels are reasonable for your type of work.
 Include corroborating evidence such as client emails confirming meetings, business seminar or conference information, hotel folios, or airline records that tie specific business trip costs to documented business activities.

 Third-party verification carries significant weight because it cannot be fabricated after the fact.
-If you used the Per Diem Rates or Standard Meal Allowance method as published by the General
+If you used the Per Diem Rates or Standard Meal Allowance method as published by the General Services Administration, ensure you have records proving your tax home and travel dates away from that location to support deductible expense claims.

 When to Seek Professional Help